Stronger institutions key to banking sector recovery: ERF chief

 President of the Economic Reporters’ Forum (ERF) Doulot Akter Mala on Wednesday said greater transparency, stronger institutions and continuity of policies are essential for restoring confidence in Bangladesh’s banking and financial system.

-Speaking at a round table, titled the “Banking Sector Reforms”, organised by The Financial Express at a city hotel, she said the media initially feared a possible economic collapse amid liquidity stress and reserve depletion.
+Speaking at the MTB-FE roundtable titled 'Banking Sector Reforms’, organised by The Financial Express (FE) at Six Seasons Hotel in Dhaka on Thursday, she said it was feared that the economy would collapse amid liquidity stress and reserve depletion.

-However, she noted that decisive steps by the authorities helped avert a bank run and stabilise the reserve position, providing relief to an import-dependent economy.
+However, she noted, decisive steps by the authorities helped avert a bank run and stabilise the reserve position, providing relief to an import-dependent economy.

 Mala said the end of loan evergreening has enabled journalists to see the actual health of banks, which is crucial for accountability.